Accessibility statement for the Met Office website

 The size and scale of our website makes it difficult to ensure our older and infrequently accessed pages are accessible.
 We are currently reviewing our accessibility governance, processes and systems, so that all of our content is accessible.
 As this work progresses, we will update our accessibility statement with clear timelines to resolve non-accessible content.

 This statement was prepared on 18 September 2019.
 It was last updated on 05 September 2022.

 This website is tested on an ongoing basis.
 When new features are introduced to the website, they are tested against the international WCAG 2.1 AA accessibility standard using assistive technologies such as WAVE, Axe and screen readers.
 We also perform manual inspection for new functionality and user test with users that rely on assistive technologies where appropriate.

-The last website accessibility audit was carried out in Feb 2019.
+The first website accessibility audit was carried out in February 2019.
 The audit included a representative number of areas on our site which saw the highest traffic.

 From October to November 2019 we reviewed a sample of our website which demonstrated a variation in content and functionality, considering the areas that received the greatest level of traffic.
 We checked this sample against the international WCAG 2.1 AA accessibility standard.

 Over the course of 2021, we reviewed a representative sample of pages that are manually created and published through our content management system.
 We identified non-accessible content and resolved these issues on frequently used and important pages by December 2021.
 Issues that may still affect the accessibility of older and infrequently used pages are identified in this accessibility statement.
 We plan to introduce processes to audit and update all pages on an ongoing basis by December 2023.